ansible/ansible/docsite/rst/contrib.rst

 ```````````````

 Ansible modules are a way of adding new client-side logic to ansible.
 They can be written in any language.
-Generally our goal is to include most modules in core,
+Generally our goal is to include most modules in core ("batteries included!"),
 though a few may remain outside of core depending on use cases and implementations.

 -  `Official "core" ansible modules <http://ansible.cc/docs/modules.html>`_ - various